Retropikzel/foreign-c/README.md

 different stage.
 As a whole it is still in **alpha** stage.
 That said the interface should not be changing anymore and some implementations are in **beta**.

+### Current caveats

+- No way to pass structs by value
+- Most implementations are missing callback support

 ## Implementation table

 ### Beta